 Fiddle Earth - Sheila founded the Celtic singing group Navan.
 She also plays in an Irish band called Slipjig as well as The Getaway Drivers.
 Daithi plays Irish fiddle with the Currach, Americana with Hoot ‘n Annie, and klezmer with Yid Vicious.
 They both love the Carter Family and traditional Irish music.

-John Vitale and Marilyn Fisher - Vocalist and percussionist, Marilyn Fisher and guitarist and vocalist, John Vitale, have performed in the Madison and Chicago areas (respectively) for the past 30 years.
-For the past four years they have become a weekly jazz mainstay on Tuesdays at Liliana’s in Fitchburg, where they continue to expand a regular following.
-Marilyn is the vocalist for Madison’s all-female big band, Ladies Must Swing, and John is a prolific soloist and plays with a variety of groups in Madison and Chicago.
-Both musicians are classically trained and busy private teachers.
-As performers, they specialize in jazz/standards, the American Songbook, the blues and some classic rock, and welcome requests from any audience member.
-Together and separately they have led numerous groups for concerts, club gigs, corporate functions and private parties.
+Marilyn Fisher & Jeff Larsen - Vocalist and percussionist, Marilyn Fisher has performed in the Madison area for the past 30 years.
+For the past four years she has become a weekly jazz mainstay on Tuesdays at Liliana’s in Fitchburg, where she continues to expand a regular following.
+Marilyn is the vocalist for Madison’s all-female big band, Ladies Must Swing, as well as being a classically trained and busy private teacher.
+As a performer, she specializes in jazz/standards, the American Songbook, the blues and some classic rock, and welcomes requests from any audience member.
+She has led numerous groups for concerts, club gigs, corporate functions and private parties.